WordPress/openverse/DAGs.md

 whether further action (such as deindexing the record) needs to be taken.
 If a record has been reported multiple times, it only needs to be reviewed once and so is only counted once in the reporting by this DAG.

+## `rotate_db_snapshots`

+Manages weekly database snapshots.
+RDS does not support weekly snapshots schedules on its own, so we need a DAG to manage this for us.

+It runs on Saturdays at 00:00 UTC in order to happen before the data refresh.

+The DAG will automatically delete the oldest snapshots when more snaphots exist than it is configured to retain.

+Requires two variables:

+`AIRFLOW_RDS_ARN`: The ARN of the RDS DB instance that needs snapshots.
+`AIRFLOW_RDS_SNAPSHOTS_TO_RETAIN`: How many historical snapshots to retain.

 ## `science_museum_workflow`